sravanirepalli/ServiceNow-portfolio/Incident-Problem-Management-Project/README.md/README.md

 • Problem management for recurring issues

 ---
+## Architecture / Workflow
+The following workflow represents the Incident and Problem Management implementation.

+User reports issue
+↓
+Incident record created in ServiceNow
+↓
+Business Rule automatically assigns the incident to the correct support group based on category
+↓
+Client Script calculates priority using impact and urgency values
+↓
+SLA attaches to the incident and tracks resolution time
+↓
+Support team resolves the incident
+↓
+Recurring incidents are linked to a Problem record for root cause analysis
+---
 ## Challenges & Solutions

 During the implementation several challenges were encountered while configuring automation and workflow logic.